EarthPol/earthpol.com/docs/Towny/Basic/Towns.md

 This feature is ideal for towns looking to create a socialist, communal, or egalitarian economic model on EarthPol, and can be a great tool for player retention and morale.

 ---

+## 👮Outlaw System

+Using `/t outlaw PlayerName`, town mayors can declare someone an **outlaw** in your town, effectively discouraging that person from traveling to your town.
+This can be used diplomatically as an extra harsh measure if nation leaders feel TradeWar sanctions against an individual are not enough.
+It can also be used to discourage troublesome outside players from coming into your town by introducing the threat of removal by force.
+**Outlaw status brings the following changes**:

+- If a player is outlawed in a town while they are in a town's claims, they will be teleported out of the town after a 5 second warmup period.
+- All residents will receive a warning when an outlawed player enters the town borders, letting them know to be careful of their presence.
+- PvP is **always on** against that player in the outlawing town.
+This means that any town resident can initiate PVP against the outlaw even if they are within town borders. (**Outlaws cannot initiate PvP first**).
+Keep in mind that once both players are combat tagged, combat can go both ways!
+- Outlaws will be **unable to teleport** out of the town until they have **exited the town borders**.